lhallee/featureranker/README.md

 ## [Documentation](https://github.com/lhallee/featureranker/tree/main/documentation)
 See documentation via the link above for more details

+## ISSUES WITH GOOGLE COLAB
+The numpy / linux build on Google Colab does not always work when installing featureranker on collab.
+**Simply upgrade numpy and restart the session to fix featureranker.**

 ## Citation
 Please cite
 _Hallee, L., Khomtchouk, B.B.
 Machine learning classifiers predict key genomic and evolutionary traits across the kingdoms of life.
 Sci Rep 13, 2088 (2023).